nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 the overall allocation of strings into a set (generally slower than an optimized bitmap set comparison, but not a huge performance concern).

-In general, the `/state_ids` endpoint is not especially expensive, but it can be under heavy federation.
-The benefits become far more substantial if we consider large rooms (over 100,000 members) or if we widen the query to include _all_ prior state events (not just currently resolved ones).
+In general, the `/state_ids` endpoint is not expensive, but it can be under heavy federation.

+The benefits become far more substantial if we consider large rooms (over 100,000 members), or if we widen the query to include _all_ prior state events (not just currently resolved ones).

+The benefits become far more substantial if we consider large rooms (over 100,000 members) or if the query includes all prior state events (not just the currently resolved set)

 A given server, if it diverges, can reach out to a list of other servers (either admin-defined, or randomly selected or ranked).
 By reaching out to 10 or 20